Liberica Coffee Beans: What You Need to Know

 Related: Why coffee is called java

-Liberica coffee beans have a unique and well-developed flavor profile that is often divisive.
+Liberica coffee beans have a unique and well-developed flavour profile that is often divisive.
 When grown well, it is a delightful coffee.
-It offers floral aromas, flavors of syrupy stone fruit, and an unusual woody aftertaste.
+It offers floral aromas, flavours of syrupy stone fruit, and an unusual woody aftertaste.
 In poor quality Liberica, this woody, smoky aspect can become more prominent and even off-putting, which has given the coffee a mixed reputation.

-There is no one to judge Liberica coffee, and no organisation or association to build a standard for specialty Liberica.
+There is no one to judge Liberica coffee, and no organisation or association to build a standard for speciality Liberica.

 Arabica vs Robusta vs Liberica

 Arabica is the big hitter, accounting for more than 60% of all coffee grown worldwide.
-Arabica includes a vast range of varieties, each with its flavor profiles, but in general, it’s a sweeter, better-tasting coffee.
-The coffee bean itself is flat and oval and dark in color.
+Arabica includes a vast range of varieties, each with its flavour profiles, but in general, it’s a sweeter, better-tasting coffee.
+The bean itself is flat and oval and dark in colour.

 Robusta beans are generally considered inferior to Arabica beans but are still grown for some of their specific characteristics.
 They have a higher caffeine content and a bolder taste, making them a popular addition to blends.
 They also grow at lower altitudes that aren’t suitable for Arabica crops.
 Robusta beans are round and pale.
 Here’s where you can learn more about Robusta coffee beans.

-Liberica beans barely get a look-in on the global scale but play a vital part in the coffee culture of a few countries, particularly Malaysia and the Philippines.
-Outside of these countries, roasters sell it as a specialty coffee.
+Liberica coffee barely gets a look-in on the global scale but plays a vital part in the coffee culture of a few countries, particularly Malaysia and the Philippines.
+Outside of these countries, roasters sell it as a speciality coffee.
 Liberica coffee has the lowest caffeine content of the three.
 Liberica beans are instantly recognizable for being larger than others, with an asymmetrical teardrop shape.

 The best way to brew Liberica coffee is with a pour-over brewer, which will allow you to experience the unique taste of the beans.
 The strong, bold profile also stands up well to brewing as an espresso.
 In The Philippines, Barako coffee is prepared by boiling the grounds in water, often with muscovado sugar.